davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

 :guilabel:`Lines %`
-  Percentage of lines of code owned by this author.
+  Percentage of lines of code of this author.
+The author of a line is the author who last changed the line.

   :guilabel:`Lines %` = 100 :guilabel:`Lines` / :guilabel:`SumLines`